-I took a hiatus from this field in 1996 and began to ‘maintain’ the gardens I had sold my plants to.
-Between weeding out some of my own (and other) more adventuresome plants I also had time to do a lot of rock work as shown in a Riverine Garden.
-A landscape I did based on a river and a very Zen like employer.
+This Sequim property will remain helpful to new gardeners and beekeepers.
+I am most proud that I also had time to do a lot of rock work as shown in a Riverine Garden.
+A landscape based on a river and a very Zen like employer.
 Do check out the description of its winter construction.
 I miss Jim very much.

-Thank you for visiting.
-Another Nursery wrote “We can only scratch the surface of all the world offers” … Be it in relationships or in the things, we love, some scratch harder and more often than others and I have always remembered thanking a ‘master’ for his enlightenment.
+Another friend wrote “We can only scratch the surface of all the world offers” … Be it in relationships or in the things, we love, some scratch harder and more often than others and I have always remembered thanking a ‘master’ for his enlightenment.
 Jim responded, grinning “It’s not enlightenment if it is not confusing.”

-On my Google+ blog I wrote: The gardens that we plant and nurture are a good reflection of the health and depth of our hearts and souls.
-In a time of proxy wars and increasing tensions between east and west we should reflect how much better co-operation works.
+The gardens that we plant and nurture are good reflections of the health and depth of our hearts and souls.
+In a time of increasing increasing tensions we should reflect how much better co-operation works.
 Communities and nations are also like gardens.
-Some are naturally better endowed, others are better planned and some shine more brightly simply because they began with less and had to struggle.
+Some are naturally better endowed; others are better planned and some shine more brightly simply because they began with less and had to struggle.
 All however, need to be fought over in the most constructive sense of the word. …

-We seem to garden with ego’s and agendas rather than realizing that the earth we share should ever be preserved by hard tilling and the investiture of sweat and labor towards later and greater rewards.
-Investments that our children will be reaping long after we’re gone … and in that sense the garden provides one with immortality stretching out to future friends yet unknown who in their own ‘circle’s-turn will take wonder at all you’ve done.
+Too often we garden with ego’s and agendas rather than realizing that the earth we share should ever be preserved by hard tilling and the investiture of sweat and labor towards later and greater rewards.
+Investments that our children will be reaping long after we’re gone.
+In that sense the garden provides one with immortality stretching out to future friends yet unknown who in their own ‘circle’s-turn will take wonder at all you’ve done.
 I will post the rest on my About Me page which has my address.
 (1080 W. Hendrickson Rd.
 Corner of Hendrickson and Wright.
 North Side.
 Skyline Nursery sign.

-I will be adding new plants frequently so do check back.
-I continue to enjoy the response and all the contributions from my customers – thank you!
+I continue to enjoy the response and contributions from my former customers and friends – thank you!
 My Recipe Pages spiced with Politics and Genealogy are here.